Funding opportunities for NWO-MVI research in 2018 and 2019

 In 2018 and 2019 NWO-MVI is specifically linked to the following six initiatives:

-Sustainable Living Labs, phase II – top sector Logistics, publication call in July 2018.
+Sustainable Living Labs, phase II – top sector Logistics

 - The focus will be on themes within the fields of transport and mobility in which societal and scientific challenges and practical relevance are brought together, such as sustainability, implementation of new technology, and (urban) accessibility.
 To ensure that the living labs result in responsible innovations that are supported by society, research will also be done into the ethical and societal aspects of these (technological) innovations.